skyfalir/skyfalir/README.md

 <h2 align="center">Hey!👋!
-My name is Sander and I'm a 🖥Front-end student and 🎼 Musician from Norway</h2>
+My name is Sander and I'm a Front-end Developer and Musician from Norway</h2>

 ###